Matt Riddle: RK-Bro (2021–2022)

-Various feuds (2022–present)
+Feud with Seth Rollins and departure (2022–2023)

 After Orton was sidelined with a back injury, Riddle continued to feud with The Bloodline, teaming with Shinsuke Nakamura to unsuccessfully challenge The Usos for the Undisputed WWE Tag Team Championship on the June 3 episode of SmackDown following a distraction from Bloodline associate Sami Zayn.
-With a win over Zayn the following week, Riddle earned a match against Reigns for the Undisputed WWE Universal Championship.
-On the June 17 episode of SmackDown, Riddle lost to Reigns, barring him from challenging Reigns for the title again.
-On the June 20 episode of Raw, Riddle failed to qualify for the Money in the Bank ladder match after losing to Omos.
-However, he won a last chance qualifying battle royal the following week to earn his way into the match.
-At the eponymous event on July 2, he was unsuccessful in winning the match.
+The following week on SmackDown, Riddle defeated Zayn to earn a match against Reigns for the Undisputed WWE Universal Championship, with the added stipulation that Riddle would be barred from challenging for the title again if he lost.
+On the June 17 episode of SmackDown, Riddle failed to win the title from Reigns, barring him from challenging Reigns for the title again.

-He then began feuding with Seth "Freakin" Rollins, leading to a match between the two being announced for SummerSlam.
-However, the match was postponed by WWE after Riddle suffered an injury following an attack by Rollins on the July 25 episode of Raw.
-Despite the injury, Riddle appeared at SummerSlam and called out Rollins, leading to a brawl which saw Rollins come out on top.
-On the August 29 episode of Raw, his ring name was reverted back to Matt Riddle.
-Riddle and Rollins finally faced off at Clash at the Castle on September 3, where Riddle was defeated.
-On the September 19 episode of Raw, Riddle got involved in a United States Championship match between the champion Bobby Lashley and Rollins, causing Rollins to lose the match.
-Later in the show, during another brawl, Riddle challenged Rollins to a Fight Pit match at Extreme Rules.
-The match was confirmed by WWE, making it the first Fight Pit match on the main roster.
-Further, it was also announced that UFC Hall of Famer Daniel Cormier will serve as the special guest referee for the match.
-At the event on October 8, Riddle defeated Rollins via submission.
-On the October 17 episode of Raw, Riddle failed to win the United States Championship from Rollins ending their feud.
+He then began a feud with Seth "Freakin" Rollins, setting up a match between the two at SummerSlam.
+However, the match was postponed after Riddle suffered a storyline injury following an attack by Rollins on the July 25 episode of Raw.
+Despite this, both Riddle and Rollins appeared at SummerSlam on July 30, engaging in a brawl which saw Rollins come out on top.
+At Clash at the Castle on September 3, Riddle lost to Rollins.
+On the September 19 episode of Raw, it was announced that Riddle and Rollins would have a rematch in a Fight Pit match on October 8 at Extreme Rules in which Daniel Cormier would serve as special guest referee.
+At the event, Riddle defeated Rollins by submission.
+Riddle failed to win the United States Championship from Rollins on the October 17 episode of Raw, ending their feud.

-On December 13, it was reported that Riddle had been suspended for 60 days after failing WWE's wellness policy for a second time.
-It was also stated that he had previously failed the wellness policy for the first time earlier that summer, with it having been unreported until his second failure (with this being why his match with Seth Rollins at SummerSlam was postponed).
-WWE reportedly sent him to rehab, supposedly stating that if he refused he would be fired.
+On the December 5 episode of Raw, after he and Kevin Owens failed to win the Undisputed WWE Tag Team Championship from The Usos, WWE wrote Riddle off television by having Solo Sikoa "injure" him during a brawl in the ring.
+On December 12, it was reported that the segment was done after Riddle had been suspended for 60 days after failing WWE's wellness policy for a second time.
+In a 2024 interview with Ariel Helwani, Riddle revealed that he had tested positive for cocaine, which caused his suspension.
+Riddle returned on the April 3, 2023, episode of Raw, attacking The Miz.
+He resumed feuding with The Bloodline by joining forces with Kevin Owens and Sami Zayn, but they lost to The Bloodline in a six-man tag team match at Backlash on May 6.

+At Money in the Bank on July 1, Riddle unsuccessfully challenged Gunther for the Intercontinental Championship.
+Following this, Riddle began teaming with Drew McIntyre, feuding with The Viking Raiders (Erik and Ivar).
+Riddle was involved in an incident at John F. Kennedy International Airport on August 21st, 2023 involving Port Authority Police.
+On the September 4 episode of Raw, Riddle and McIntyre lost to The Viking Raiders in a tornado tag team match, which marked Riddle's final appearance for the company.
+On September 22, 2023, Riddle announced his departure from WWE on Twitter, and RK-Bro was officially disbanded immediately.